-To save a project, click on the Save icon in the Quick Access toolbar, or select File > Save (Short-cut: cmd+S).
+To save a project, click on the Save icon in the Quick Access toolbar, or select File > Save (Short-cut: Ctrl+S).

-To export the project for distribution to all team member, select Project > Export > Project.
+To export the project for distribution to all team member, select File > Export.
 See also Project Transfer.

 Distribute the project bundle file to all team members: e.g., via email, a folder on a server that everyone can access, or also via a cloud link or cloud folder.